 Forcing the Sale of a Jointly Owned property

-Selling a co-owned property or land can be stressful, especially when the other legal owner (s) disapprove the sale.
+Selling a co-owned property or land can be stressful, especially when the other legal owner (s) doesn’t want to sell the house.
 When this is the case, the legal owner intending to sell the property can make an application to a court for an order for sale.
 Upon the granting of the order for sale by the court, the legal owner can force for the sale of the jointly owned property.

 Matters Relevant in Determining Applications for Sale of a Jointly Owned Property